 Details: Dir.
 Brett Ratner.
 Perf.
 Anthony Hopkins, Edward Norton, Ralph Fiennes, Emily Watson.
 Universal, 2002.
 Based on the book by Thomas Harris.

 Synopsis: Ex-FBI agent Will Graham (Edward Norton) needs to look up a quotation he gets from Dr. Hannibal Lecter (Anthony Hopkins).
-He gets help from a young, white, female bookseller (not a librarian), who looks like a 1980s Madonna wannabe.
+He gets help from a young bookseller (not a librarian).

 Related post: Identity crisis in ‘Red Dragon’